rorygilchrist/node-spotify-token-swap/README.md

 While Heroku is a great, easy to use, platform the fact it shuts your free app down after 10 minutes sucks.
 There is a way around this and it's super easy.
 1. Navigate to the application folder and run the command `heroku addons:add newrelic:wayne`, this will create a New Relic account for you and add your app to it.
 2. Restart your server using the command `heroku ps:restart web`.
 3. That's it, the rest has already been done for you.
-To monitor uptime, dive into the New Relic dashboard.
+To monitor uptime, dive into the New Relic dashboard & configure pings.

 ##Using New Relic on a non-Heroku deploy
 If you don't want to use Heroku to deploy your application, that's fine.
 You can still use New Relic to monitor uptime and performance.
 Simply [sign up](https://newrelic.com/signup), get your licence key and add it as an environment variable called `NEW_RELIC_LICENSE_KEY`.
 Once you've done this, restart your server and your data should start appearing in your New Relic dashboard.